austanss/skylight/README.md

 wget
 ```

 To build, simply enter the root of the source tree, and run `make image`.
 A FAT32-formatted hard drive image will be generated.
+For more information on build dependencies and required versions, [see here](docs/BUILD-DEPS.md).

 ### Testing
 In order to test, you need to ensure that your testing emulator/hardware supports: